mobile +27 82 875 8202

 Her experience includes advising clients on all aspects of mine and occupational health and safety legislative requirements.
 She has successfully applied for exemptions in terms of the Mine Health and Safety Act, 1996 (“MHSA”) and regularly assists clients with the preparation of representations following recommendations for the imposition of administrative fines in terms of the MHSA.

-Celeste has also assisted in the institution of review applications in the Labour Court regarding decisions to impose administrative fines on employers and has assisted clients in the conduct of appeal proceedings in the Labour Court regarding decisions by Chief Inspectors of Mines.
+Celeste has also assisted in the institution of review applications in the Labour Court regarding decisions to impose administrative fines on employers and has assisted clients in the conduct of appeal proceedings in the Labour Court regarding decisions by the Chief Inspectors of Mines.
 She has also advised clients on instructions issued in terms of sections 54 and 55 of the MHSA.